-Though Los Cabos is associated with beach holidays, there are critically few beaches where you can swim concerning rough waves.
-Nevertheless, the shoreline between Cabo San Lucas and San José del Cabo cradles several safe pockets to take a plunge.
+Though Los Cabos is associated with beach holidays, there are critically few beaches where you can swim due to rough waves.
+Still, the shoreline between Cabo San Lucas and San José del Cabo cradles several safe pockets to take a plunge.
 If you know the directions, you'll find the spots appropriate even for the youngest swimmers.

 Best beaches in Los Cabos (swimmable)